 The proposed GGPOD-DT and GGPOD-AC are both consistent with the GGAMP.
-The GGPOD is intended to work with the economic strategies and purpose of the County's Golden Gate City Economic Development Zone (see Exhibit B).
+The GGPOD is intended to work with the economic strategies and purpose of the County's Golden Gate City Economic Development Zone (see Exhibit C).
 The current provisions of the Golden Gate Parkway Professional Office Commercial Overlay in LDC sections 2.03.07 F. and 4.02.26 and the provisions of the Golden Gate Downtown Center Commercial Overlay District in LDC sections 2.03.07 O. and 4.02.37 will be removed and replaced by the proposed provisions of the GGPOD.
 One main facet of the GGPOD is to incentivize redevelopment within the Golden Gate community by proposing new multi-family uses on parcels where they are not currently permitted.
-Also, a host of new advanced manufacturing uses are proposed, consistent with what was adopted in the GGAMP.
-Staff used information from The Brookings Institution and the Florida Dept. of Economic Opportunity as resources when choosing the appropriate Standard Industrial Classification associated with advanced manufacturing.
-These advanced manufacturing uses are not allowed under the current zoning or existing overlay districts.
+Also, a host of new manufacturing uses are proposed, consistent with the allowance of "advanced manufacturing" uses as adopted in the GGAMP.
+Staff used information from The Brookings Institution and the Florida Dept. of Economic Opportunity as resources when choosing the appropriate Standard Industrial Classification associated with the manufacturing uses.
+The proposed manufacturing uses are not allowed under the current zoning or existing overlay districts.
 In order to be allowed in the GGPOD-AC, operators will need to demonstrate compliance with the new design standards that have been specifically drafted for them.
 Lastly, the GGPOD introduces new development standards that are aimed at promoting vibrant urbanism, improving aesthetics, and supporting walkability, which is consistent with Policies 2.2.2 and 2.1.3 of the GGAMP.

-DSAC-LDR Subcommittee Recommendation
+DSAC-LDR Subcommittee Recommendation: